 Divorce with children

 Also, a divorce does not resolve any disputes concerning with whom children should live or have contact.
 If children arrangements are not agreed, an application will need to be made to the court, who will then decide the arrangements by means of a Child Arrangements Order.
-Unlike your divorce application online, an application for a Child Arrangements Order cannot be made online.

 Do I need a solicitor for online divorce?